learn-co-curriculum/javascript-first-class-functions/README.md

 }
 ```

-which, sure, is a tiny bit shorter than before.
-But again, we know that every day, our routine includes two activities; and the first activity is always a run.
-What if ... hm, let's try this:
+While it is a tiny bit shorter than before, there is definitely still room for improvement.
+We know that every day,
+our routine includes two activities.
+We also know that the first activity is always a run.
+That means that the
+second activity can be variable.
+What if we created a function that took the second activity as a parameter?

 ```js
 function exerciseRoutine(postRunActivity) {